Doc Last Updated

-	This private party offered a 1 owner 1991 Toyota MR2 for sale.
-Seller stated in his advertisement for the car it was in excellent condition.
-I’m inclined to believe this by looking at the photos.
-But this car has a lot of miles on it, and according to a history report has been registered in several states.
-Two of these states were Indiana and Ohio.
+We’re inclined to believe this by looking at the photos.
+But this car has a lot of miles on it.
+And according to it’s vehicle history report has been registered in several states.
+Two of the states it was registered in were Indiana and Ohio.
 Seller also mentioned the car has studded snow tires mounted.
-Seller also said it was used as a winter car in a forum topic, but that was not disclosed in the listing description, that i could see.
-Unless it was in the listings Q&A hidden from public view.
+Seller also stated it was used as a winter car in a forum topic.
+Winter usage was not disclosed in the listing description that we could see.
+Unless that verbiage was in the listings Q&A hidden from public view.

 In order to help melt snow and ice they use rock salt and sodium chloride on the roads.
-This can do a serious number on a cars undercarriage in a short time.
+This can do major damage to a cars undercarriage in a short time.
 Plus a small car like a MR2 sits so low in the road it stands to get more damage.
-By 1991 that sheet metal the unibody is made of was pretty thin.
-It could possibly have sustained major damage without it’s owner knowing.
+By 1991 sheet metal the uni-body is made of got pretty thin.
+It could possibly have sustained major damage without it’s owner knowledge.